saphalr/to-do-app/README.md

 # FastAPI Todo App

-A simple, modern RESTful API for managing to-do items built with FastAPI and SQLAlchemy.
+A simple RESTful API for managing to-do items built with FastAPI.

 ## Features